Infliximab Side Effects

 Alopecia areata has been reported in a 51-year-old white woman with rheumatoid arthritis and Sjogren syndrome after 11 months of infliximab therapy.
 The hair loss eventually involved 100% of the scalp as well as her eyebrows and eyelashes.

 Oncologic side effects have included malignancies (including lymphoma, nonmelanoma skin cancer, and neoplasms [basal cell and breast]).
 The majority of malignancies in chronic obstructive pulmonary disease (COPD) patients developed in the lung or head and neck.
 Other malignancies, reported to occur with similar incidence to the general population, have included breast, colorectal, and melanoma.
 At least one case of acute lymphoblastic leukemia and at least one case of Sezary syndrome have been reported.
 Malignancies (including non-Hodgkin's lymphoma and Hodgkin's disease) and lymphoproliferative disorders (including hepatosplenic T-cell lymphomas) have been reported during postmarketing experience.
-Cases of acute and chronic leukemia have been reported with TNF blockers during postmarketing experience.
+Cases of acute and chronic leukemia, melanoma, and Merkel cell carcinoma have been reported with TNF blockers during postmarketing experience.

 Clinical trials of infliximab have reported a 3-fold higher incidence than expected in the general population of developing lymphomas among rheumatoid arthritis patients.
 Among patients diagnosed with Crohn's disease and rheumatoid arthritis, there is 6-fold higher incidence than expected in the general population.
 Patients with highly active disease and/or chronic exposure to immunosuppressants may be at a higher risk (up to several fold) than the population at large for the development of lymphoma.